ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `error_response_overrides` permits changing the status code and body text for 4XX and 5XX response codes.
 The default is not to override any error responses.

-By default, $productName$ will pass through error responses without modification, and errors generated locally will use Envoy's default response body, if any.
+By default, Emissary will pass through error responses without modification, and errors generated locally will use Envoy's default response body, if any.

 See [using error response overrides](../custom-error-responses) for usage details.
 For example, this configuration: